-Audit Committee Remuneration[10]
+Audit Committee Remuneration(1)

-The annual Audit Committee fees were maintained in 2012 at €20,000 for the Audit Committee Chairman and €10,000 for the other Audit Committee members.
-An additional fee of €1,350 per day is paid to members attending a meeting (or several related meetings) of the Audit Committee and/or the Supervisory Board held outside of a member's country of residence.
-As of January 2010, 25% of Audit Committee fees are variable and allocated according to attendance at Audit Committee meetings.
+The annual Audit Committee fees were maintained in 2014 at €20,000 for the Audit Committee Chairman and €10,000 for the other Audit Committee members.
+An additional fee of €1,350 per day was paid to members attending a meeting (or several related meetings) of the Audit Committee and/or the Supervisory Board held outside of a member's country of residence.
+25% of Audit Committee fees are variable and allocated according to attendance at Audit Committee meetings.